MrSach/CPP-Minor-Sub-projects/README.md

 Here there are various small programs that are designed to be compiled, linked and then executed in a command line, which demonstrate various basic, intermediate and advanced skills.

-Please feel free to browse the subprojects and to read the commentary.
+Please feel free to browse the subprojects and to read the commentary in the header files/source code.

 ----